 Number and size of organisms in each composite sample, and the collection method.

 Any other relevant information if water chemistry samples are also collected.

+Document additional items per FD 1000, as applicable.

 Sample Packaging and Shipping

 Prior to shipping samples, notify the analytical laboratory and confirm the amount of sample required for sample analysis.
 The maximum holding time on ice is 24 hours.
 Freeze the samples if they will be held longer than 24 hours.
 To freeze, place the samples in air tight glass or plastic containers (wide-mouth bottles or vials) and freeze at -20C.
 Ship the samples using an overnight courier service.
 Use dry ice or wet ice for shipping.
 Frozen samples must arrive at the laboratory in the frozen state.